Day of the Viper

-Day of the Viper is a first-person adventure video game published by Accolade in 1989.
+Day of the Viper is a first-person shooter video game published by Accolade in 1989.
 As the Viper robot, the player must explore five abandoned hi-tech and heavily guarded buildings in order to find and install floppy disks.
+The game was compared to 3D Monster Maze.

 Reception

 The game was reviewed in 1990 in Dragon #157 by Hartley, Patricia, and Kirk Lesser in "The Role of Computers" column.
 The reviewers gave the game 5 out of 5 stars.
+Zzap!64 noted Day of the Viper as "an incredibly similar game" to Slaygon (1988), which is made by the same developers.
+Further commenting that "Charging £19.95 for a game that's two years old (and doesn't seem to have been updated) is a bit suspect."